-Much of Global Marine's Petition is predicated either on the Bretschneider analysis or on work done by American Bureau of Shipping ["ABS"] and others that is based on the Bretschneider analysis.
-Hence, any error in the Bretschneider analysis also affects the validity of calculations by ABS and others who have relied on Bretschneider's conclusions.
-The specific scientific shortcomings of Bretschneider's analysis were discussed in great detail by both Dr. Ramage and Dr. Resio.
+Much of Global Marine's Petition is predicated either on the Bretschneider analysis or on work done by American Bureau of Shipping ["ABS"] and others that is based on the error in the Hence, any Bretschneider analysis.
+Bretschneider analysis also affects the validity of calculations by ABS and others who have relied on Bretschneider's specific scientific shortcomings of The conclusions.
+Bretschneider's analysis were discussed in great detail by both Dr. Ramage and Dr. Resio.
 See Ramage Deposition,